hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf_workflow_test.md

 Main modifications are:

 * Prevent EDAM filetype checking in Cwltool
-* Add 'Directory' type support in Galaxy (using tar file)
+* Add 'Directory' type support in Galaxy (using binding between tar-file and directory-type)
 * Add 'gx:interface' hints in CWL tools files
 * Replace relative-path with absolute-path in 'run' attributes of CWL workflow files (tools links).
 * Call '_init_dynamic_tools' method at Galaxy startup to populate '_tools_by_hash' variable.